Drifters/Love Is the Devil

-Drifters/Love Is the Devil is a double album by Dirty Beaches, released on May 21, 2013.
-The first eight songs comprise the Drifters set, recorded in Montreal and Berlin and featuring songwriter, instrumentalist and singer Alex Zhang Hungtai, guitarist Shub Roy, electronic musician Bernardino Femminielli, with additional contributions by saxophonist Francesco De Gallo and drummer Jesse Locke.
+Drifters/Love Is the Devil is a double album by Dirty Beaches, released on 21 May 2013.

+The first eight songs comprise the Drifters set, recorded in Montreal, Canada and Berlin, Germany and featuring songwriter, instrumentalist and singer Alex Zhang Hungtai, guitarist Shub Roy, electronic musician Bernardino Femminielli, with additional contributions by saxophonist Francesco De Gallo and drummer Jesse Locke.
 The final eight songs comprise the Love Is The Devil set, recorded by Zhang in Berlin and featuring his instrumental guitar and keyboard work.
+Zhang had recorded in Berlin on the invitation of Anton Newcombe of The Brian Jonestown Massacre where he used his studio in the late hours when not in use.

-The photo for the album cover was shot in the gay bar Roses on Oranienstrasse, Kreuzberg.
+The photo for the album cover was shot in Roses, a gay bar on Oranienstrasse in the Kreuzberg district of Berlin.